etobicoke/mokolo/README.md

  matrix     : M       // matrix to be factorized; e.g. a matrix object generated from an array using Sylvester
-,features   : number  // the dimensions (number x number) of the features matrix to be computed; e.g. 2 ,iterations : number  // the number of iterations; e.g. 1000 ,precision  : number  // the position at which the `diff` will be rounded; e.g. 1e-15 }
+,features   : number  // the dimensions (number x number) of the features matrix to be computed; e.g. 2 ,iterations : number  // the number of iterations; e.g. 1000 ,precision  : number  // the position at which the `diff` will be rounded to zero; e.g. 1e-15 }
 ```